blackliner/modern_cmake/README.md

 ```

 # After conan
-Downgrading cmake can be necessary if you have issues
+Downgrading cmake can be necessary if you have issues.

 The current default version for ubuntu 18.04.1 LTS is 3.10.2.

 So using this command you can downgrade:
 ```sudo apt --allow-downgrades install cmake=3.10.2 cmake-data=3.10.2```